-Thanks to Artificial Eye for sharing these and to Producer Felix Vossen for the alert!
+Thanks to Artificial Eye Films for sharing these!

 The long-awaited premiere of I, Anna in the UK and Ireland took place on December 7.
 It is great to see the film reach its home audience and, while the reviews note some flaws in the film, everyone seems quite impressed with the performances of both Ms. Rampling and Mr. Byrne, and Mr. Southcombe’s direction gets some high praise, too!